fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCache.md

 ```

 ### -Location
-Specifies the location of the azure_2 Cache.
+Specifies the location of the Azure Cache.
-Enter an azure_2 data center location, such as `North Central US` or `West Europe`.
+Enter an Azure data center location, such as `North Central US` or `West Europe`.
-Use the Get-AzureLocation cmdlet to find a location that supports azure_2 Cache.
+Use the Get-AzureLocation cmdlet to find a location that supports Azure Cache.

 ```yaml
 Type: String